To encourage learning and the development of a positive self-image and to provide a network of support for 4th-8th grade students and their families.

 The Community Youth Program (CYP) is a non-profit after-school program started in August 1998.
-The concept of CYP became a reality after diligent research and conversations with the community, finding that Roanoke City did not have many after-school programs serving intermediate and middle school students.
+The concept of CYP became a reality after diligent research, conversations with the community, and finding that Roanoke City did not have many after-school programs serving intermediate and middle school students.

-We pride ourselves on being an intentionally small non-profit, in order to have the biggest effect on the children we serve.
+We pride ourselves on being an intentionally small non-profit, in order to have the biggest impact on the children we serve.
 Our max number of youth that we serve is 35.

 What the Community Youth Program strives to do: is to cultivate positivity and excellence within our youth – not only do we focus on our students schooling with daily, structured tutoring, but we also focus on the other aspects of growth – such as holistic wellness and enrichment style learning.

 Through collaborative efforts, we work with community partners on a united front to provide exposure to the arts, creative expressions through the medium of dance and maintaining a sense of calm through yoga.